-When we move into a new neighborhood, building or city block, we always wonder who are our new neighbors.
+When we move into a new neighborhood, building or city block, we always wonder who our new neighbors are.
 Finding the time to introduce yourself is usually left to chance.
 After a move, there's just so much to do that we often leave getting to know the neighbors until last, and more often than not, it's something we never do.
 Knowing your neighbors helps you get settled into the new neighborhood.
 Besides, you might just make some really strong, long-lasting friendships.

 Use Your Front Yard, Porch, Balcony

 Instead of hanging out in the backyard, why not spend more time in the front yard?
 Whether it's reading a book or magazine, enjoying a glass of wine or trimming the hedge, being out in the open naturally leads to conversations with those passing by, coming home from work or leaving for the evening.
 This used to be the way houses were designed; a large porch in front for those warm summer nights where parents could sit and watch the neighborhood children (and their own), play.
-I think we need to take back our front porches and start rebuilding these social ties that are so desperately missing.

 If you don't have a front yard or a place to be outside, spend time on your balcony or a common space such as a neighborhood park or city bench.